 From the inception of the NGNP Project, Idaho National Laboratory (INL) has led the collaboration of experts from DOE national laboratories, universities, and nuclear system suppliers to establish technology R&D roadmaps.
 These roadmaps (1) outline the testing and computational development activities needed to qualify the materials and validate the modeling and simulation tools to be used in designing and safely operating the NGNP: (2) draw upon worldwide experience gained from the seven prototypical HTGRs built and operated over the past 60 years; (3) provide detailed descriptions of the required technical activities with associated schedules and budgets for project completion; and (4) form the baseline for executing R&D needed for the NGNP Project.
 The R&D activities are organized into four major technical programs: (a) Fuel Development and Qualification, (b) Graphite Qualification, (c) High Temperature Materials Qualification, and (d) Design and Safety Methods Validation.
-Each technical program researches concepts that will enable NGNP deployment through development of data for NRC licensing as well as through resolution of data needs identified by reactor suppliers who will design the plant systems.
-The objectives, current status, accomplishments to date, and future plans of each technical program area are discussed at a high level in this section.
-The details are presented in Appendix A (see CD provided with report).
-To accomplish project objectives, the R&D program draws upon expertise at DOE national laboratories and a broad array of universities along with international facilities and expertise.
+Each technical program researches concepts that will enable NGNP deployment through development of data for NRC licensing kernels (the active portion of the particle) surrounded by multiple layers of carbon and silicon carbide.
+HTGRs would contain billions of these particles, which are themselves encased within larger structures in the form of either small cylinders called compacts or billiard-ball-sized spheres called pebbles.